 A large park located on the ridge top in Cammeray.
 While most of the gently sloping land has been landscaped as a golf course, the Park contains a variety of other sports facilities and many pleasant areas to sit and relax.

-Located in Ernest Street, Cammeray, Cammeray Park is easily accessible by bus.
+Located in Ernest St, Cammeray, Cammeray Park is easily accessible by bus.
 Limited on-street parking is also available.

-- Nearby sport facilities are: 9-hole golf course, croquet lawns, 4 tennis courts.
+Nearby sport facilities are: golf course, croquet lawns, 4 tennis courts.

-- A skate plaza is next to the oval.
+The skate plaza is next to the sportsfield.

-- On the western side of the Park are the Cammeray Dam and fountain features of an innovative storm water re-use project.
+On the far western side of the Park, past the golf course, is the Cammeray Dam and fountain - an innovative storm water reuse project.

 The name of this park is derived from the Cammeraygal tribe, the Aboriginal tribe who frequented this district.
 The land was reserved for a park by Alderman Tunks, Mayor of St Leonards 1867-1883, and dedicated in 1886.
 The Park's golf course was created in the 1950s, and in the 1960s the western end of the Park was truncated as a result of the construction of the Warringah Expressway.